 Anticipate any accommodations or special needs you have in advance and develop a plan of action with your instructor.

 Will you need extended time on exams?
 Will you need a note-taker who is willing to share class notes?
 Will you need to take your exam in a quiet room with a proctor?
 Will the instructor allow you to use a calculator or other aid during exams?
 Do you anticipate missing class due to your disability?
 It is always best to address any potential issues that may come up due to the impact of your disability as proactively as possible.
 The earlier these issues are identified, the more time there is to develop a plan of action for addressing them.

-If you intend to tape record lectures, always ask permission.
+If you intend to record lectures, always ask permission.

 What if an instructor is skeptical and/or not receptive to your accommodation requests?